 MyCRC.ca police information checks are not accepted.

-Instructions: Obtain Police Information Check with Vulnerable Sector Clearance (PIC) from your local police detachment and present the original (with embossed seal) to the GPRC Nursing Office, Room H206.
+Instructions: Obtain Police Information Check with Vulnerable Sector Clearance (PIC) from your local police detachment and present the original (with embossed seal) to our Nursing department office, Room H206.
 Ensure that the PIC is dated within 90 days of the program start date.